ManageIQ/manageiq.org/site/_posts/2017-11-06-call-me-gapri.md

 tags: LWIMIQ
 ---

 Wohoo!
 It's here again!
-All the features we were working on in last truly _Fine_ summer, are now released in new version, **Gaprindashvili**.
+All the features we were working on over the truly _Fine_ summer, are now released in new version, **Gaprindashvili**.

 [Roman](https://github.com/romanblanco) from UI team here, with my second LWIMIQ article.
 Lets see what happened last week.